1. PDCflow Help Center

 • Set which card types can be accepted for payments

-• Directive name
+• Edit the directive name

 Check (ACH) Directives